sagemath/trac_to_gh/Issue 347.md

 # Issue 347: Get Fernando and Gonzalo's quaternion algebra and related code into SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/347

 Original creator: was